chris-pilcher/chris-pilcher.github.io/_posts/2019-05-18-pull-request-chrome-extension.md

 # Introduction

-My workplace has a naming convention for the title of pull requests.
+We have naming convention for the title of pull requests at work.

 Example title: `feature/turn-off-line-endings to develop`

+Using this convention keeps pull request titles consistent and let reviewers easily see the source and destination branch before opening the pull request.

 # The Problem

-Manually setting these titles was a hassle 😫
+Manually setting these titles is a hassle 😫

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VHuAQcZtMP8?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>